Bad Credit Mortgage Refinance Options in 2026

 When trying to qualify for a bad credit mortgage refinance there may be some compensating factors that can help you to qualify despite having bad credit.
 These compensating factors all add up so the more of these that can add weight to your refinance application, the better off you will be.

-- Low Debt to Income Ratios – The debt to income ratios are also tied to your income.
+• Low Debt to Income Ratios – The debt to income ratios are also tied to your income.
 A low ratio basically means that your total monthly debt including your new proposed mortgage payment is low compared to your total gross income.
-Some bad credit refinance lenders will approve your mortgage if your DTI is 50% or even higher.
+We can approve your mortgage if your DTI is 50% or even higher.
 However, if your DTI is below 40% then this will be viewed as a positive compensating factor.

-- Cash Reserves – If you are refinancing your bad credit mortgage, it would be a positive compensating factor if you had a lot of cash reserves on hand.
-Bad credit refinance lenders will feel comfortable knowing that you will still be able to make some payments even if you lost your job temporarily.
+• Cash Reserves – If you are refinancing your bad credit mortgage, it would be a positive compensating factor if you had a lot of cash reserves on hand.
+Underwriters will feel comfortable knowing that you will still be able to make some payments even if you lost your job temporarily.

-- Steady Employment History – Working in the same place for a long time is another positive thing to the bad credit lenders.
-Lenders typically require a minimum of a two year work history either in a job or two years in your own business.
-However, we are connected to some lenders who will make exceptions to the two year work history requirement.
+• Steady Employment History – Working in the same place for a long time is another positive thing during the application review process.
+Many lenders typically require a minimum of a two year work history either in a job or two years in your own business.
+However, we can make exceptions to the two year work history requirement.
 A long work history is a positive compensating factor.

 Bad Credit Refinance Programs and Options

 These are just a few bad credit refinance programs that you could qualify for depending upon your situation.
-After talking to one of our bad credit refinance lenders, you can decide which program will work best for you.
+After talking to one of our loan officers, you can decide which program will work best for you.

-- Subpime Mortgage Options – There are subprime lenders who will refinance your mortgage with bad credit even with credit scores as low as 500.
+• Subpime Mortgage Options – There are subprime options where you can refinance your mortgage with bad credit even with credit scores as low as 500.
 You will need some compensating factors referenced above and your interest rate could be slightly higher.

-- VA Home Loans – If you currently have a VA loan and you find yourself with really bad credit, one of our lenders may be able to get you a bad credit VA refinance.
-Traditional lenders require a minimum score of 620 but we can help if your credit scores are ven lower than that.
+• VA Home Loans – If you currently have a VA loan and you find yourself with really bad credit, one of our loan officers may be able to get you a bad credit VA refinance.
+Traditional lenders require a minimum score of 620 but we can help if your credit scores are much lower than that.

-- Bad Credit FHA Refinance Loans – If you currently have an FHA loan and find that your credit has deteriorated since you purchase your home, we can probably help.
-We have lenders who can get you a bad credit FHA refinance with scores as low as 500.
-Read more about FHA Mortgages and FHA Mortgage Lenders.
+• Bad Credit FHA Refinance Loans – If you currently have an FHA loan and find that your credit has deteriorated since you purchase your home, we can probably help.
+We have the ability to get you a bad credit FHA refinance with scores as low as 500.

 These are just a few options and there are others also depending upon your personal credit and loan situation.
-We suggest speaking with one of our Bad Credit Refinance lenders to see if you do qualify.[/vc_column_text]
+We suggest speaking with one of our loan officers to see if you do qualify.[/vc_column_text]

 Bad Credit Mortgage Refinance Summary